kyletolle/the-mechanism-collection/index.md

 these ingredients reacted there in the crucible.
 Forming a new chord that modified the undertones of the Cosmos.

+The one trait of the Song is that it persists and it imparted that essential quality of progress on the foam.
+This form took the inanimate and imparted upon it action and maturation.
+Its one quality that it continued to change, but in ways according to its own design.
+The animate.
+The Song has influenced the Elemental Bits and they have taken that Song and morphed it.
+And we see that these bits in the foam are not only consequences and reactionary.
+The Song changed of its own accord, but now the animate changes the Song to keep the tune from settling.
+A force of their own to tune, adjust, and modify.
+Each piece playing its own way.
+They have an ability to synthesize and modify and produce change in a way impossible until now.
+These beings a furnace of the Song and a crucible for its progress.
+The centers being self-sustaining and revitalizing.
+Each second brings greater motion to the empowered entities.
+With the furnaces enacting modification, each second brought greater motion to these Song-empowered entities and more foam yet accumulated from the breaching of the waves on the sands.
+The tumult and its turmoil thrashing energies and melodies.
+Some beings attracted other foam and yet others fled company.
+Each being shaping the song differently and progressing itself in a similar manner.
+And their reproduction and progression of the Song continued to differentiate each being or group of creatures from those both near and far.
+This reproduction within one area looking vastly different from that in another, be it near or far.
+And they then bring about more of their own, but refined in slight ways.
+Some incorporating other animate, some these new harmonies; all fluctuating and forging new graces of the Song.
+From these furnaces arose new beings.
+An extension of their progress.
+The new pieces of the Song building on the last.
+These creatures building on the success of their forbearers.
+The progress in the animate yields more progress in the Song, as each builds on the success of its forbearers.
+Becoming numerous enough that the planets were soon covered with these agents of progress.
+Soon the planets are all encased in animated matter that itself is changing in order to play the Song in novel fashions.
+With this happening in multiple places, the Song feels a slow build up and a gentle surge that all these agnets are eminating at once.
+The Song adjusts, takes on its next measure in a new way.

 ---

 ## The Fourth Mechanism